MiSTer-devel/GnW_MiSTer/tools/Readme.md

 # MiSTer Game and Watch Game Converter Tool
-I would like to thank Tonton for his work with the generator!!

 To convert a game yourself, find its MAME ROM and artwork files.
 Keep in mind that only games that use the SM-510 MCU are supported at the moment.
 You can check which games use which MCU in the MAME sourcecode linked below.